Wearable Technology Companies—Top 10 Startups from London

 Respira—digital coach for those who stutter

-A wearable tech company with a #PositiveTech mission!
+A wearable technology company with a #PositiveTech mission!
 Respira’s goal is to “help people with stutter gain fluency and provide data to enable systematic research on stuttering”.
 Their wearable band—which is placed around a chest—tracks the breathing habits, vibrating when the user doesn’t use the full diaphragm (the primary muscle used in respiration) to breathe or if they speak too fast, which makes the habit of stuttering worse.

 Carv—your personal skiing trainer